jbirchfield1/Portfolio/Portfolio/README.md

 Setup instructions:
--Clone the repository to get all necessary files -Ensure the database is configured correctly after retrieving it -Using an IDE (preferably VSCode) open integrated terminals for the backend and frontend folders -Within the backend terminal run "nodemon server.js" to get the routes running -Within the frontend terminal run "npm run dev" to get the website running and open the given link in the terminal
+-Clone the repository to get all necessary files -Ensure the database is configured correctly after retrieving it -Using an IDE (preferably VSCode) open integrated terminals for the backend and Portfolio folders -Within the backend terminal run "nodemon server.js" to get the routes running -Within the Portfolio terminal run "npm run dev" to get the website running and open the given link in the terminal

 Features:
 -Functioning Navbar with links to different pages